CoryMcCartan/website/content/projects/unions-2019.md

 Below, unions are arranged from left to right in order of their per-member net assets.
-This is a good measure of unions' wealth, as it accounts for the size of the membership---we would expect larger unions to be able to collect more dues, and therefore to have more net assets.
+This is a good measure of unions' wealth, as it accounts for the size of the membership---all else being equal, we would expect larger unions to be able to collect more dues, and therefore to have more net assets.
+Dividing by the number of members controls for this effect.

 <span id="a2s20"></span>
 The wealthiest union on a per-member basis is the <b>American Train Dispatchers